Walton Bridge Replacement, United Kingdom

 The intended lifespan of the fifth bridge comes to an end in December 2014.
 Surrey County Council and the UK Government therefore decided to build a permanent bridge in its place.

-The new structure will provide improved access to local businesses, major employers and shopping centres.
+The new structure provides improved access to local businesses, major employers and shopping centres.

 Construction of the bridge

 The construction contract for the new bridge was awarded to Costain.
-Preliminary construction work began at the end of January 2011, and main construction is expected to begin in January 2012.
+Preliminary construction work began at the end of January 2011, and main construction was started in January 2012.

-The fifth bridge will remain open during the construction phase, but could be closed to traffic overnight or at weekends.
+The fifth bridge remained open during the construction phase, but was closed to traffic overnight or at weekends.

 An archaeological investigation on the ground started in mid-April 2011.
 It involved excavation of a number of trenches and was completed in September 2011.

-Other construction projects initiated at the site include an extension of the Cowey Sale car park and the preparation of the new open spaces.
+Other construction works included expansion of the Cowey Sale car park and demolition of properties near the river.

 Designing Walton Bridge

-Surrey County Council has awarded the design contract to Atkins.
+Surrey County Council awarded the design contract to Atkins.

-The design of the sixth bridge will resolve many of the problems associated with the fourth and fifth bridges -- in particular reducing congestion on the river crossing on Cowey Sale junction by removing bottlenecks.
+The design of the sixth bridge resolves many of the problems associated with the fourth and fifth bridges — in particular reducing congestion on the river crossing on Cowey Sale junction by removing bottlenecks.
 The design also intends to reduce accidents.

 Finance